 There came a time when they had to leave their little house in the Big Woods of what was once Wisconsin.

-That cabin of log and stone was the only home that Laura had ever known.
-She had been no older than Baby Grace when Ma and Pa had found it, hidden safe among the tall trees, up in the untamed hills beyond the Laketowns and the ruins of Greensbay.
+It was a hard thing for Laura to imagine.
+She had been no older than Baby Grace when Ma and Pa had found it, that little cabin of log and stone, hidden safe among the tall trees in the hills north of the ruins of Greensbay.
+It was the only home she had ever known.

-The talk of leaving had begun after Pa’s last trip to market.
+It was after Pa’s last trip to market that the talk of leaving had begun.
 Twice yearly, Pa would travel down to the shores of Great Mishgan Lake to trade.
-He would leave with his handcar loaded up with bundles of furs and their surplus soy and perhaps a few blocks of Ma’s handmade soaps, which smelled of lavender and pine.
-He would return with powder for his gun and salt to cure their meat and dozens of other necessaries for life in the Big Woods.
+He would leave with his handcar loaded up with bundles of furs and their surplus soy crop and perhaps a few blocks of Ma’s handmade soaps, which smelled of lavender and pine and were famous throughout the Laketowns.
+He would return with powder for his gun and salt to cure their meat and a dozen other necessaries for life in the Big Woods.

-That fall, however, when Pa returned from the Laketown Market, he said that things had changed.
+But when Pa came back from market that fall, his face had been tense and troubled.
+Things had changed somehow in the Laketowns.
 It was no longer the safe place to trade that it had once been.
 Pa wasn’t sure if he could go back, maybe not ever again.

-Ma and Pa tried not to discuss it around Laura and Mary.
-But some nights, when Laura was supposed to be asleep, she would listen.
-She would crawl to the very edge of the loft where she and Mary slept and try to scoop up her parent’s hushed voices into the tiny ladles of her ears.
+Ma and Pa tried not to discuss it around Laura and Mary, but some nights, when Laura was supposed to be asleep, she would listen.
+She would crawl to the very edge of the loft where she and her sister slept and try to scoop up her parents’ hushed voices into the tiny ladles of her ears.

-Laura tried hard to sort through what they said.
+Laura tried her best to make sense of what they said.
 The trouble in the Laketowns had something to do with the fighting in the East, she understood that much.
-Boats had always come and gone from the harbors along Great Mishgan Lake, but now instead of trade goods they brought loads of desperate people.
+Boats had always come and gone from the harbors along Great Mishgan Lake, but now instead of trade goods they brought people.
 Displacees, Pa called them.
-Laura heard him tell Ma that they were flooding into the Laketowns by the hundreds, packed tight into their overcrowded boats or else staggering up the old number roads from the Illinoy.
+Laura heard him tell Ma that the Laketowns were full of them.
+Some came across Mishgan Lake, packed tight into their overcrowded boats.
+Others came staggering up the old number roads from the Illinoy.
+Whichever way they got there, all those displacees seemed to be part of what had gotten Pa so uneasy.

-The displacees had thrown the communities around Mishgan Lake off balance, it seemed, though Laura didn’t exactly understand.
-Ma and Pa spoke of town councils and taxes and shipping rights and more grown-up things that were all too much for Laura to keep straight.
+There was more, but Laura couldn’t sort it out exactly.
+Ma and Pa spoke of town councils and taxes and shipping rights and other grown-up things that Laura didn’t understand.
 All she knew was that things had changed somehow.
 They were one way, and now they were a different way.
-And now they had to leave the Big Woods.

 Mary, who knew that spying was very bad, never joined Laura at the lip of the loft, but this did not stop her from badgering Laura to relate every word that had been said.
-Her pretty eyes, pale blue-gray like Ma’s, would fill with tears whenever Laura told her that Pa was talking again of leaving.
+Her pretty eyes, pale blue-gray like Ma’s, had filled with tears when Laura told her that Pa had spoken of leaving the Big Woods.

-Mary was older.
+Mary was older than Laura.
 She had memories.
-They were blurry but they were there, memories of a time before they’d found the little house, a time when they had moved from place to place, scavving and foraging.
-The thought of going back to the roads frightened her.
+They were blurry but they were there, memories of a time before they’d found the little house, a time when they had moved from place to place, following the old number roads, scavving and foraging.
+The thought of returning to that life frightened her.

-When Mary was small and Laura was smaller, Ma and Pa had come across the little house.
-It was all by itself, hidden deep among the trees, far from any settlement.
+Laura didn’t remember moving into their house in the Big Woods, but she knew the story of how Ma and Pa had found it.
+The house had sat all by itself, hidden deep among the trees, far from any settlement.
 Pa said that it had been built by the parkrangers, a people who had lived in the Big Woods long ago back in Lectric Times.
-Pa reckoned no one had touched it in many years.
+Pa reckoned no one had touched it in many years, maybe not since before the Great Bust.

-Many of Laura’s favorite things had been found among the scav buried secret inside the little house.
-Sealed in a chamber underground, in the room that would become their pantry, Pa had found Laura’s favorite old paperbook, A Children’s Illustrated Book of Animals.
-Among the rubble that had clogged the loft, they found Laura’s favorite painting, the one of an old Merican city at night, its gigantic towers wrapped in amber streaks of lectric light.
-Even Oprah, Laura’s ragdoll, had shiny black hardmold buttons for eyes, buttons likewise scavved from among the belongings that the parkrangers had left behind.
+The stove was not the only treasure the little house had kept for them, secret and safe for so many years.
+Many of Laura’s favorite things had been found among the scav buried inside.
+Sealed in the underground room that would become their pantry, Pa had found Laura’s favorite old paperbook, A Children’s Illustrated Book of Animals.
+Among the rubble that had clogged the loft, they found the picture that now hung above Laura’s bed, the one of an old Merican city at night, its gigantic towers wrapped in amber streaks of lectric light.
+Even Laura’s ragdoll Oprah was made out of scav from the little house.
+The doll had shiny black hardmold buttons for eyes, buttons that had, like so much else, been left behind by the parkrangers long ago.

 “Oh Charles, isn’t there some other way?”
-Laura heard her whisper one night.
+Laura heard her whispering one night.
 “We can wait for spring at least, surely.
 Perhaps things will work themselves out.”

 Pa sighed.
 Laura listened to the pensive scrape scrape as he sharpened his hatchet with a broken piece of lectricmade glass.

 “We can’t afford to hesitate, Caroline.
 Come spring, I expect we’ll find the old number roads near swarming with folks from the East.
-You’ve seen how things are, even way out in these parts.”
+Things are changing fast, even way up here in the high country.
+We saw that today for ourselves.”

-More than once already that winter, Pa had encountered groups of strangers when he went out trapping.
-He had come across campsites, freshly abandoned and too close to the little house for Pa’s liking.
-The Big Woods did not feel so secluded as they once did.
+That had begun to change.
+More than once already that winter, Pa had encountered strangers when he went out hunting.
+He would come across their campsites sometimes, freshly abandoned and too near to the cabin for Pa’s liking.

-“Stay in the house,” her father had told her, but Laura had watched from the porch.
-She watched her father approach the strangers, the long muzzle of his rifle resting casually on his shoulder.
+“Stay in the house,” Pa told her, but Laura lingered on the porch to watch.
+The strangers had emerged from the woods by then.
+Laura watched Pa approach them, the long barrel of his rifle resting casually on his shoulder.

 “Were they fiends?”
-Laura asked after the strangers were gone, tugging gently at the rough flannel of her father’s sleeve.
+Laura asked later, tugging gently at the rough flannel of her father’s sleeve.

 Pa gave Laura a stern look.